SlippingGitty/Tiny-8kun-Enhancements/README.md

 ___
 What's been changed so far:

+* Hid the crypto ad
+* Hid the banner image
 * Added a small gradient and box shadow to the favorite boards bar
 * Replies now fit the width of the window
 * The submission text box is hidden on the right until hovered